ZertiApp/contracts/contracts/SBT/SBTERC1155DS.md

 **Smart contracts implementing the SBTERC1155DS standard MUST implement the ERC-165 supportsInterface function and and MUST return the constant value true if 0x812b9fae is passed through the interfaceID argument.They also MUST implement the EIP-1155 Interface and MUST return the constant value true if 0xd9b67a26 is passed through the interfaceID argument.
 Furthermore, they MUST implement the EIP-1155 Metadata interface, and MUST return the constant value true if 0x0e89341c is passed through the interfaceID argument.**

 See [EIP-1155 Specification](https://eips.ethereum.org/EIPS/eip-1155#specification)

-**The approval methods were overridden and emptied for allowing only token receivers to have full control over their tokens.**

 ```solidity
 // SPDX-License-Identifier: MIT